angular/angular/aio/content/guide/deployment.md

 #### Development servers

-During development, the `ng serve` command lets you run your app in a local browser.
+During development, the [`ng serve`](cli/serve) CLI command lets you run your app in a local browser.
 The CLI recompiles the application each time you save a file, and reloads the browser with the newly compiled application.